hsmj5301/hsmj5301/README.md

 - 👋 Hi, I’m @hsmj5301
-- 👀 I’m interested in becoming a software developer
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning python as a main and javascript
+- 🌱 I’m currently learning python, java and moe
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at redditu/hsmj530